mehmettgur/IrisEyeRecognition/README.md

 Iris recognition is a robust biometric identification method due to the unique and stable texture patterns of the human iris.
 This project explores the use of **Convolutional Neural Networks (CNNs)** in combination with advanced preprocessing methods to improve feature extraction and recognition accuracy.

-The primary focus of this project is not on achieving the highest possible accuracy but rather on gaining a deeper understanding of preprocessing methods and parameter tuning through systematic experimentation
+The primary focus of this project is not on achieving the highest possible accuracy but rather on gaining a deeper understanding of preprocessing methods and parameter tuning through systematic experimentation.

 ---